ElDuderino/DigitalTwinDemo/README.md

-# IoT UI Skeleton
+# IoT UI Skeleton (Digital Twin Demo)

-A basic framework for connecting to the Aretas REST API, logging in users, accessing BO, etc.
+We're using the IoT Skeleton and Smplrspace to provide a demo for Digital Twin